jundalisay/sp/content/en/research/hegel/spirit/part-b/section-4e.md

 <!-- ## 3.  -->

-<sup>189</sup> In this experience, self-consciousness becomes aware that life is as essential to it as pure self-consciousness.
+<sup>189</sup> In this experience, self-consciousness becomes aware that life is as essential to it as pure self-consciousness is.

+In immediate self-consciousness, the simple ego is absolute object.

+For us, however, the simple ego:
+- is absolute mediation
-In immediate self-consciousness, the simple ego is absolute object, which, however, is for us or in itself absolute mediation, and has as its essential moment substantial and solid independence.
+- has as its essential moment as substance and solid independence.

-The dissolution of that simple unity is the result of the first experience.
+***The dissolution of that simple unity is the result of the first experience.***

-Through this, there is posited:
+The first experience creates:

 1. A pure self-consciousness

-This is independent.
+- This is independent.
 Its essential nature is to be for itself.

-This is dependent.
+- This is dependent.
 Its essence is life or existence for another.

-This is the Master.
+- This is the Master.

 2. An existent consciousness

-This is not purely for itself, but for another consciousness in the shape of thinghood.
+- This is not purely for itself, but for another consciousness in the shape of thinghood.

-This is the Bondsman.
+- This is the Bondsman.

-Both moments are essential, since they are opposed.
+Both moments are essence, since they are opposed.
 - Their reflexion into unity has not yet come to light.
 - They stand as two opposed forms or modes of consciousness.